SkyesCodes/WhackaMole/README.md

-# H1 **This is a Whack a mole style game.
-The circles will be active at random intervals over 1 minute, clicking them within a second of being active will reward points.**
+# This is a Whack a mole style game.
+The circles will be active at random intervals over 1 minute, clicking them within a second of being active will reward points.

-## H2 The win condition be score related over that minute.
+## The win condition be score related over that minute.
 The win condition score will be decided after it is functioning for balancing reasons.
 ---
 It will be made using html, css, js, dom.
 ---